 By Becky Beaupre Gillespie and Hollee Schwartz Temple

-Based on groundbreaking research, this book shows working mothers how to embrace the mindset that they don’t need to do it all and can be happy, successful, and confident by creating a balance that works for them.
-Instead of feeling like what you do is never enough, learn how to find meaning in and appreciation for what you do have and do.
+Based on groundbreaking research, this book shows working mothers how to embrace the mindset that they don’t need to do it all and can be happy, successful and confident by creating a balance that works for them.
+Instead of feeling like what you do is never enough, learn how to find meaning in and appreciate what you do have and do.

 By Allison Pearson

 Heralded by Oprah Winfrey as “the national anthem for working mothers,” this smart, poignant novel speaks to the real trials and tribulations of the working mom.
 Kate Reddy, a hedge-fund manager, wife, and mother of two, somehow manages to juggle it all.
 But when she wakes up at 1 am in a panic over the need to produce a homemade pie for her daughter’s school, she realizes she may not have her life as together as she thought.

 How do real women manage their time?
 As Laura Vanderkam reveals, balancing work and family life may not be as hard as people think.
 Using the time logs of high-paid women, she explores how success doesn’t have to mean sleeping less or forgoing pleasurable activities.
 Based on her research, Vanderkam presents strategies for increasing productivity and using time wisely to accomplish everything on your to-do list while still having moments for yourself.

 Juggling work and motherhood is so demanding that it can be difficult to even take a bathroom break without being interrupted by demands.
 You’ll find solace in this collection of 37 hilarious essays by mom bloggers who have been there.
 The essays include: